Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Brownian motion of condensates

-When the effective diffusion coefficient $D_\infty$ is independent of the size of the condensates due to active fluctuations with $\tau_\alpha > \tau_f$ (Fig.~\ref{fig::diffusion_size_scaling}), the average condensate radius has an increased scaling exponent $\langle R \rangle \sim t^{1/2}$ as a function of time.
-As the condensates grow in size, the effective diffusion coefficient recovers its size dependence $D_\infty \propto 1/R$ so that further growth follows the standard $\langle R \rangle \sim t^{1/3}$ scaling.
-In contrast, for $\tau_\alpha < \tau_f$, the effective diffusion coefficient scales over a wide range of condensate sizes as $D_\infty \propto 1/R^n$ with $n>1$ (Fig.~\ref{fig::diffusion_coefficient_size}B, Fig.~\ref{fig::diffusion_size_scaling}), leading to a reduced scaling exponent $\langle R \rangle \sim t^{1/(2+n)}$.
-We expect that the rate of coalescence will initially be higher for $\tau_\alpha < \tau_f$ due to a larger effective diffusion coefficient $D_\infty$ which increases the rate of collisions (Fig.~\ref{fig::diffusion_coefficient_comparison}B).
-With increasing condensate radius, Brownian motion will be rapidly suppressed (Fig.~\ref{fig::diffusion_coefficient_size}B), thereby creating a bottleneck and skewing the droplet size distribution.
-These arguments neglect the fact that moving condensates show dipole-dipole interactions, which could further accelerate coalescence and will be investigated in future work.
+How will active stirring affect the growth of the condensate radii via collision-coalescence?
+For $\tau_\alpha > \tau_f$, active fluctuations turn the effective diffusion coefficient $D_\infty$ independent of condensate size (Fig.~\ref{fig::diffusion_coefficient_size}A, Fig.~\ref{fig::diffusion_size_scaling}).
+This increases the scaling exponent of the average condensate radius as a function of time, $\langle R \rangle \sim t^{1/2}$.
+Once the condensates are sufficiently large, the effective diffusion coefficient recovers the Stokes-Einstein size dependence $D_\infty \propto 1/R$ so that further growth follows the slower, standard $\langle R \rangle \sim t^{1/3}$ law.
+For $\tau_\alpha < \tau_f$, the effective diffusion coefficient scales as $D_\infty \propto 1/R^n$, with $n>1$, over a wide range of condensate sizes (Fig.~\ref{fig::diffusion_coefficient_size}B, Fig.~\ref{fig::diffusion_size_scaling}), leading to a reduced scaling exponent with $\langle R \rangle \sim t^{1/(2+n)}$.
+Both very small and very large condensates recover the size dependence $D_\infty \propto 1/R$ expected from the Stokes-Einstein relation.
+Taken together, this suggests that the rate of coalescence will initially be higher due to a larger effective diffusion coefficient $D_\infty$ and consequently a higher rate of collisions (Fig.~\ref{fig::diffusion_coefficient_comparison}).
+With increasing condensate radii, Brownian motion will be rapidly suppressed, in particular for $\tau_\alpha < \tau_f$ (Fig.~\ref{fig::diffusion_coefficient_size}B).
+The change in scaling will create a bottleneck and skew the droplet size distribution.
+Thus, interestingly, this cross-over could violate the self-similarity of the condensate size distribution on long time scales, as recently seen in experiment~\cite{Laprade_2026}.

+These arguments neglect the fact that moving condensates show dipole-dipole interactions, which should further accelerate coalescence and would be interesting to study in more detail.
+One simple expectation is that hydrodynamic interactions, which couple the motion of condensates over large distances, resemble the motion due to an externally applied field studied in the first part of the manuscript.
+This could be the case, for example, for groups of condensates whose distance is smaller than the micron-scale correlation length of chromatin flows in the nucleus~\cite{zidovska_2013}.
+Based on this reasoning, one expects to recover the accelerated coalescence $\langle R\rangle \propto t$, which is consistent with studies on the late stages of phase separation~\cite{siggia_1979}.